Leash Training - Walking and Heel

 It is important that while leash training your dog you do not yank or jerk the leash, or drag your dog along.
 When your dog begins to pull or lunge, try turning yourself in the other direction and stand very still.
 Do not move until your dog calms down and comes back to you.
 This will teach them that pulling and lunging is not good leash behavior.

 Contact Michael’s Pack About Leash Training

 Once your dog has learned proper leash behavior and understands the walking and heels commands, your dog may even be able to take walks without the leash.
 By using the commands, your dog will stay close by and walk with you instead of tugging and pulling.
 Contact the experienced dog trainers at Michael’s Pack today to discuss our dog training services.
-We offer in home dog training in New Jersey and New York, as well as personal and group sessions at our facility in Mineola, Long Island.
+We offer in home dog training in New Jersey and New York.